Minnesota Sports Betting: When Will MN Sportsbooks Launch?

 How MN Sports Betting Compares to Other Legal States

-Since Minnesota has not yet legalized sports betting, comparing its market with those in neighboring states is impossible.
-However, looking across the border and seeing how significant the action might be in the North Star State one day is enjoyable.
-In Iowa, a state with a population roughly half that of Minnesota, there are 17 online sportsbooks in operation.
+In Iowa, a state with a population roughly half that of Minnesota, there are 20 online sportsbooks in operation.
 The total betting handle in January 2023 was just over $233 million, with revenue to the state of $16.5 million.
-Income like that will help Zack Stephenson make a convincing case to fellow lawmakers in 2024.

 Who Will Regulate Sports Betting in Minnesota?